databendlabs/databend/README.md

 ## What is Databend?

-Databend is an open source **elastic** and **reliable** cloud warehouse, it offers blazing fast query and combines elasticity, simplicity, low cost of the cloud, built to make the Data Cloud easy.
+Databend aimed to be an open source **elastic** and **reliable** cloud warehouse, it offers blazing fast query and combines elasticity, simplicity, low cost of the cloud, built to make the Data Cloud easy.

 Databend design principles:
 1. **Elastic**  In Databend, storage and compute resources can dynamically scale up and down on demand.